LucaCanali/Linux_tracing_scripts/BPF-bcc_Userspace_Oracle/README.md

 Compatibility and issues:

-- Use kernel version 4.5 or higher (tested on Fedora 24 beta)
+- Use kernel version 4.5 or higher
-- Oracle version: developed and tested for Oracle 11.2.0.4
+- Oracle version: these scripts have been developed and tested for Oracle 11.2.0.4
-- Oracle 12c currently not supported due to an issue that originates with uprobes (also affecting similar scripts using Perf and SystemTap)
+- Oracle 12c is currently not supported due to an issue that originates with uprobes (also affecting similar scripts using Perf and SystemTap).
+The issue [is now understood](https://github.com/LucaCanali/Linux_tracing_scripts/tree/master/SystemTap_Userspace_Oracle).
+Pending/TODO: additional work to implement a fix for Oracle 12c and bcc.
 - The scripts provided here are experimental and may cause unwanted effects especially on busy systems, and overall may be incompatible with your current set-up and/or need some tweaking before running

 Credits and acknowledgements: